tnguyen606-cs/myDACO/README.md

 ## Get started

-Follow the this [intruction](https://developer.android.com/codelabs/build-your-first-android-app#2) to create a new Android project for your first app.
+Follow this [INTRUCTION](https://developer.android.com/codelabs/build-your-first-android-app#2) to create a new Android project for your first app.

 > Read more about [here](https://developer.android.com/codelabs/build-your-first-android-app#0).